JuergenOrth/ISMtools/Readme.md

+# ISMtools for using ISM REST API

-# Ansible Modules for Infrastructure Manager
+Here are some basic scripts to use the REST API for Infrastructure Manager (ISM)

-This is the modules to manage Infrastructure Manager using Ansible playbooks.

 ## Requirements

-- Ansible Server
+- bash
-  - Ansible 2.4 or later
-  - Python  2.6 or later
-- FUJITSU Software Infrastructure Manager
-  - 2.2.0 or later
+- curl
+- optional jq

 ## Examples